 In 2004, the Legislature responded to the Ceridian decision with AB 263 (Oropeza), Chapter 868, Statutes of 2004.
-For taxable years beginning on or after January 1, 2004, corporations are allowed an 80% DRD (85% beginning in 2009) for dividends received from 80% or greater owned insurance companies.
+For taxable years beginning on or after January 1, 2004, and ending before January 1, 2008, corporations were allowed an 80% DRD.
+For taxable years beginning on or after January 1, 2008, the deduction increased to 85% for dividends received from 80% or greater owned insurance companies.
 If the insurance company is overcapitalized (stuffed), the 80% DRD is phased out based on a "premiums-received-to-total-income-earned" ratio.
-For years beginning before January 1, 2004, the taxpayer may elect by March 28, 2004, to have the 80% DRD and phase out ratio apply.
-If a proper election is made, for taxable years beginning before 2004, the taxpayer may deduct expenses associated with earning the dividend income.
-AB 263 also contains other provisions addressing transactions between general corporations and insurance companies.